jkaewprateep/Grayscale_to_colors/README.md

 ## Create re-colors image from gray-scale image ##

-Using Tensorflow create new image from grayscale colors to colors
+Using Tensorflow create new image from grayscale colors to colors, mapping of the gary scale image color to the vocaburary or the temporary table and normalized for the results.

 ```
 layer = tf.keras.layers.IntegerLookup(vocabulary=vocab)
 image_3 = tf.zeros([ 50, 50, 3]).numpy()